 • Ready in 40 minutes using common pantry-staple ingredients.

 While penne alla vodka feels like a classic Italian dish, its origins are actually more modern and a bit disputed.
 Some say it was created in Italy during the 1970s, while others believe it first appeared in New York around the same time.
-It really doesn’t matter as this pasta is still a favorite on both sides of the pond.
+Whatever the case may be, it really doesn’t matterโ€”we’re just happy it was created!
+This classic pasta dish remains a favorite today on both sides of the pond.

 Ingredient Notes